Htetty/Calhacks12.0/README.md

 ## Usage

-1. **Connect Services**: Click the "Connect" buttons for Gmail, Canvas, and Zoom
+1. **Connect Services**: Click the "Connect" buttons for Gmail and Canvas
 2. **Chat**: Ask questions like:
    - "What's my latest email?"
    - "Show me my Canvas assignments"
-   - "What meetings do I have today?"
+   - "What events do I have on my calendar today?"

 ## Troubleshooting